Oxygem/stacksetup.com/Gaming/Minecraft.md

 This entry will guide you through the process of setting up a server for Minecraft 1.8-1.8.8 on Debian 8

-`mc.example.com` and `192.168.1.1` are used as example domains and IPs.
-Change as requiered for your setup.

 #### Initial steps

 Make sure your system is up to date